IT-Academy-BCN/starter-code-frontend-sprint-3-movies/README.md

 Make the `orderAlphabetically` function, which gets all the movie titles, sorts them alphabetically, and returns only the 20 first ones.

 ##### ✅ Finished: 16/02/2023

+**— Exercise 5**

+Make the `orderByYear` function, which gets the array with all the movie and sorts them by their release year.
+Movies that were released in the same year are sorted alphabetically.

+✏️**Notes:**

+- This exercise helped me understand the `sort` method when used with a comparator function as an argument.
+When used this way, you can specify the comparison it should do between two elements in an array.
+If no function is passed in, by default it turns the elements into strings and sorts them alphabetically.
+- I also learned about `localeCompare`.
+This method compares two strings and returns a negative value if the first string comes before the second one in alphabetical order, and a positive value if it's the other way around.
+It returns 0 if both strings are equal.

+##### ✅ Finished: 17/02/2023